anders-w-rasmussen/crispr_decryptr/README.md

 # Troubleshooting

-First, make sure you have the latest version of CRISPR-Decryptr.
-This should take care of dependencies, which should fix the issues we will discuss below.
-You can do this with the following command:
+First, please make sure you have the most recent version of CRISPR-Decryptr by running the following command:

 ```bash
 pip install --upgrade git+https://git@github.com/anders-w-rasmussen/crispr_decryptr